 Next thing you know, you’re ordering appetizers, drinks, and dessert.

-Just try to avoid situations where you’ll be paying more than you can afford.
+This means avoiding situations where you’ll be paying more than you can afford.

-So search for cheaper alternatives:
+Instead, go for cheaper alternatives:

 Go to lunch instead of dinner.